top of page

 • Clear access to outlets for power tools.

-• Share any last-minute updates to the painting project.
+• Share any last-minute updates to the painting project to ensure everything is ready to be painted.

 The key to a successful paint job is preparation.
 While we can move furniture for a fee, it’s smarter—and often cheaper—to do it yourself or hire movers.
 By clearing the space, using drop cloths, and communicating with your painting contractors, you’ll enjoy a fast, high-quality interior painting experience with 3 Ropes Painting.
 Questions?
 We’re here to help—reach out anytime!